ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

                 *   The event you want it to listen for. blur
                 *   The code that you want it to run when the event fires. checkUsername() Function.
 Parantheses omitted since it can't take an argument.
                 *   A Boolean indicating how events flow.
+*   Using Parameters with Event Handlers & Listeners
+    -   Because you cannot have parentheses after the function names in event handlers or listeners, passing arguments requires a workaround
+        *   Usually, when a function needs some information to do its job, you pass arguments within the parentheses that follow the function name.
+When the interpreter sees the parentheses after a function call, it runs the code straight away.
+In an event handler, you want it to wait until the event triggers it.
+Therefore, if you need to pass arguments to a function that is called by an event handler or listener, you wrap the function call in an anonymous function.
+            -   el.addEventListener('blur', function() {
+            -   checkUsername(5);
+            -   }, false);
+                *   The named function (checkUsername) includes parentheses containing the parameter after the function name.
+                *   The anonymous function (function()) is used as the second argument.
+It "wraps around" the named function.
+            -   The named function that requires the arguments lives inside the anonymous function.
+Although the anonymous function has parentheses, it only runs when the even is triggered.
+The named function can use arguments as it only runs if the anonymous function is called.